-On balance battery life it's fine, but there's mild battery anxiety from this device - it's no Huawei P30 Pro in terms of longevity.
-A half-way saviour is that if the battery does begin to run low then the 15W TurboCharge means fairly speedy top-ups at the plug (not the fastest going, but fast enough).
-There's no wireless charging, but that's to be expected at this level - and we don't miss it to any degree, as it's a rarely used feature.
+On balance battery life is fine, but there's mild battery anxiety from this device - it's no Huawei P30 Pro in terms of longevity.
+A half-way saviour is that if the battery does begin to run low then the 15W TurboCharge means fairly speedy top-ups at the plug.
+That said, the One Hyper has introduced 45W fast-charging for the company (although without that charger in the box), so Moto can go quicker yet.
+There's no wireless charging for the One either, but that's to be expected at this level - and we don't miss it to any degree, as it's a rarely used feature.

 - 48MP main sensor, 1.6um pixel size, f/1.7 aperture